 What should I do if I feel sick?
 See Stetson’s Health Response Protocol.

 What resources are available to me if I test positive?
-For DeLand, visit the resources at Healthy Hatters.
-For the College of Law, students, faculty and staff can visit their resources page on Safer Stetson.
+For DeLand, visit the Healthy Hatters resources webpage for important information and helpful links.
+For the College of Law, students, faculty and staff can visit the resources page on Safer Stetson.

-What happens if someone shows symptoms of COVID and another infection (like Flu)?
-COVID must be ruled out if someone shows symptoms.
+What happens if someone shows symptoms of COVID-19 and another infection (like Flu)?
+COVID-19 must be ruled out if someone shows symptoms.
 They will take a PCR test and isolate until results come back.
-According to DOH protocol, If someone tests positive for something like the flu, they should still be tested for COVID.
+According to Department of Health (DOH) protocol, if someone tests positive for something like the flu, they should still be tested for COVID-19.

 - Volusia County COVID-19 Information